Open Access FAQs

 Cardiff University does not have a mandate for OA publication, so Elsevier should allow the Accepted Author Manuscript or post-print to be deposited into ORCA.
 More information about Elsevier's policies is available.

-I hold an ESRC fellowship.
+I hold an RCUK fellowship.
 Is this subject to RCUK Open Access publishing conditions or do they only apply to research grant holders?

 RCUK's requirements for OA publishing apply to all published journal articles and conference proceedings which acknowledge RCUK funding, so this includes research fellows and holders of PhD studentships.